lazarevtill/Servo-Cam/QUICKSTART.md

 Click the **"Start Monitoring"** button in the web interface.

 The system will now:
-- Detect motion in the camera view
+- Detect motion in the camera view (for overlays, intelligence, and webhook payloads)
-- Track objects with servos
+- Continue autonomous patrol scanning across the configured pan/tilt grid (servos do **not** follow motion targets)
-- Send webhooks when servos move significantly (>5°)
+- Send webhooks when patrol movement exceeds the configured thresholds or when scene-change analysis flags a difference
-- Include snapshot with each webhook
+- Include a base64 snapshot with each webhook
 - Compare the live scene with stored baselines for that angle and alert on unexpected changes

+> 💡 **Home Assistant**: Leave `python3 main.py` (manual install) or the add-on running.
+Home Assistant will show a "New device discovered" prompt thanks to the Zeroconf broadcast.
+Accept it to create the integration entry instantly.

 ## Testing